joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 How do we actually build these tables:

-* Indicies
-* Terradata/Vertica for distributed databases.
-* HIVE/Pig to run parallel Map/Reduce queries.
+# SQL Indicies For Faster Queries

 # Wrapup

+The key concepts
+we went over in this post are:

 Thats about it.
 If you can get get you mind around the idea of table normalization, as well as as the benefits of joining tables together to produce more complicated queries, everything else should be easy.

+# Closing Words

+* Terradata/Vertica for distributed databases.
+* HIVE/Pig to run parallel Map/Reduce queries.

 # Relevant links